verhovsky/books-futures-explained/src/3_generators_pin.md

 }
 ```

-Generators are implemented as state machines.
-The memory footprint of a chain
+Generators in Rust are implemented as state machines.
+The memory footprint of a
-of computations is only defined by the largest footprint any single step
+chain of computations is only defined by the largest footprint of any single
-requires.
+step require.
 That means that adding steps to a chain of computations might not
-require any added memory at all.
+require any increased memory at all.

 ## How generators work

 In Nightly Rust today you can use the `yield` keyword.
 Basically using this
 keyword in a closure, converts it to a generator.
 A closure looking like this
 (I'm going to use the terminology that's currently in Rust):

 ```rust,noplaypen,ignore